swaroopch/byte-of-python/installation.md

 Visit https://www.python.org/downloads/ and download the latest version.
 At the time of this writing, it was Python 3.5.1 The installation is just like any other Windows-based software.

+Note that if your Windows version is pre-Vista, you should [download Python 3.4 only](https://www.python.org/downloads/windows/) as later versions require newer versions of Windows.

 CAUTION: Make sure you check option `Add Python 3.5 to PATH`.

 To change install location, click on `Customize installation`, then `Next` and enter `C:\python35` as install location.